 17. 50% of the people who start a network marketing enterprise abandoned it in the first year.

 Within five years, 95% of distributors abandon network marketing.
-Only the top performers remain after ten years, with most of the others choosing to abandon the effort by that point.
+Only the top performers remain after ten years, with most others choosing to leave the effort by that point.

 The most common reason people gave for leaving was how awkward they found it to pitch network marketing to friends and family.
 The second most common reason for leaving was the failure to earn according to expectations.